Systemic Lupus Erythematosus, SLE (Chronic Autoimmune Disease) in Dogs

 How is SLE diagnosed in dogs?

-The diagnosis of SLE is complex and is based on a combination of clinical symptoms, blood tests, and special tests that can detect autoantibodies in the blood.
-An experienced veterinarian will perform a comprehensive examination to distinguish SLE from other diseases. -
+The diagnosis of SLE is complex and based on a combination of clinical symptoms, blood tests, and special tests that can detect autoantibodies in the blood.
+An experienced veterinarian will perform a comprehensive examination to distinguish SLE from other conditions. -

 Is there a cure for SLE in dogs?